 This article originally appeared here.

+When you think of Texas, you probably don't think of Muslims.
+But Texas is home to the one of the largest and fastest growing populations of Muslims in the United States.
+No, we didn't show up in caravans across the border in some grand plot to infiltrate and overthrow the government.
+But many of our ancestors did arrive on slave ships.
+More recently in the 20th century, many Muslims arrived on college campuses.
+And many Muslims never actually "arrived," since one in five Muslim adults in the United States is actually a convert.
 Politicians have clearly taken note of our presence, especially here in Texas.
 I was fortunate to be invited to deliver the Eid sermon in Houston at the end of the holy month of Ramadan this year at the NRG Arena with tens of thousands of Muslims in attendance.
 On stage when I arrived was Houston Mayor Sylvester Turner, senate candidate (and possibly future presidential candidate) Beto O'Rourke, Gubernatorial candidate Lupe Valdez, and many other notable Texas politicians.